 ABM and Inbound Marketing

-Inbound Marketing focuses on attracting customers with creative on-line content that feels valuable and intuitive to prospects.
-The major inbound marketing channels used are email, web sites, blogs, search engines, and social media.
+Inbound Marketing focuses on attracting customers with creative online content that feels valuable and intuitive to prospects.
+The primary inbound marketing channels used are email, web sites, blogs, search engines, and social media.
 However, inbound marketing does not control who ultimately engages and responds positively to individual sales campaigns.
 Market research supports that inbound leads generated from sales campaigns may not always represent the ideal customers for profitable long-term relationships!